 Named after the artist L. S. Lowry (famous for his industrial scenes and matchstick men) this quayside complex in Manchester is an art gallery and theatre that regularly host events, shows, interactive exhibitions and workshops.
 The Lowry brings art to a new audience and a modern age with regular activities for all the family.

-Named after Barbara Hepworth, the sculptor who grew up the city, this gallery features an extensive collection of 20th century art including works by Hepworth and Henry Moore, who also lived here.
+Named after Barbara Hepworth, the sculptor who grew up in the city, this gallery features an extensive collection of 20th century art including works by Hepworth and Henry Moore, who also lived here.
 The Hepworth opened in 2011 to international acclaim, with its stern exterior beautifully offset by the natural curve of the River Calder.

 The Ashmolean is the University of Oxford’s museum of art and archaeology with collections from Egyptian mummies to contemporary art.
 The pieces are designed to tell human stories from across the world.
 Highlights include the Alfred Jewel, samurai armour and pieces by Pissarro, Manet and Turner.
 There’s also a lovely rooftop café.